evhub/coconut/DOCS.md

 Coconut provides an enhanced version of `itertools.chain.from_iterable` as a built-in under the name `flatten` with added support for `reversed`, `repr`, `in`, `.count()`, `.index()`, and `fmap`.

-Additionally, `flatten` includes special support for [`numpy`](#numpy-integration) objects, in which case a multidimensional array is returned instead of an iterator.

-Note that `flatten` only flattens the top level (first axis) of the given iterable/array.
+Note that `flatten` only flattens the top level of the given iterable/array.

 ##### Python Docs